 Fields of Application

 When used in hazardous situations at an airport, the firefighting turbines provide rapid cooling and can quickly extinguish the flames.
 In the case of a burning aircraft, the firefighting turbine can help to cool down the fuselage.
-The turbine can also create safer escape routes.
+The turbine can also help creating safe escape routes.

 Our sophisticated nozzle technology makes for more efficient firefighting than conventional extinguishing jets.
 On the one hand, our firefighting turbines atomize the water into fine water mist and are therefore able to cover a greater area with water, which, in turn, increases the cooling effect.
 On the other hand, the turbines can also operate using foam.